debiai/docs/documentation/dashboard/widgets/README.md

 - [The 3D point plot](./3D_point_plot/) widget can be used to inspect the relation between three features in a 3D space.
 - [The data distribution](./2_data_distribution/) plot will help you to get an overview of the distribution of each features.
 - [The correlation matrix](./correlation_matrix/) allows you to get the correlation between the features of your data set.
-- [The satistics](./statistics/) widget can display basic data satistics.
+- [The statistics](./statistics/) widget can display basic data statistics.

 ### Sample analysis

-Analyse closely a small amount of samples:
+Analyze closely a small amount of samples:

 - [The point plot](./3_point_plot/) widget can zoom precisely on few samples.
 - [The range slider plot](./range_slider/) can explore samples in time series.